FaserF/SwitchCraft/README.md

 SwitchCraft is completely ready for modern management:
 - **Intune Script Generation**: Automatically create `.intunewin` ready install/uninstall scripts (PowerShell) directly from the analysis result.
+- **Direct Upload**: Configure your Azure AD / Entra ID App Credentials in settings to enable direct upload to Intune.
+- **Script Signing**: Enforce code signing on all generated scripts for AppLocker/WDAC compliance.
 - **MacOS Support**: Generate `install.sh` scripts and `.mobileconfig` profiles for Intune management of Mac apps.
 - **Custom Templates**: Use your own company-branded PowerShell templates for script generation (configure in Settings).